kkaris/indra_network_search/doc/indra_network_service/web_ui_introduction.rst

 Signed Search
 ~~~~~~~~~~~~~
 To perform a signed search, click on the drop down menu that says "No sign"
-and chose a sign. "+" means that all the returned paths are upregulations,
+and chose a sign. "+" means that the returned paths are upregulations,
-and "-" means that all the returned paths are downregulations.
+and "-" means that the returned paths are downregulations.
 For the
 purpose of signed search, only statements that imply a clear up- or
 downregulation are considered.
 Currently this mean `IncreaseAmount` and
 `Activation` for upregulation, and `DecreaseAmount` and `Inhibition` for